qgevoeco/qgevoeco.github.io/_drafts/a-draft-outreach-RET-with-images.md

 ---
 layout: class
 title: "Research Experiences for Teachers (RET)"
-categories: outreach
+categories: opportunities
-tags: [sample, images, test]
+tags: [K-12, science, research, high school, BEETLES, NSF, CAREER]
-excerpt: "Examples and code for displaying images in posts."
+excerpt: "2-week paid summer experience plus supplies for your classroom"
 ---

 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.